 "Cultural Diversity and Education" is designed to help pre-service and in-service educators clarify the philosophical and definitional issues related to pluralistic education, derive a clarified philosophical position, design and implement effective teaching strategies that reflect ethnic and cultural diversity, and prepare sound guidelines for multicultural programs and practices.
 Provides teachers and administrators with a succinct, yet comprehensive, overview of multicultural education and what it means for classroom teaching.
 Strong emphasis on curriculum and reform.
 "For pre-service and in-service school teachers."

-An Introduction to Multicultural Education provides a balance between the principles and practice of multicultural education in the K-12 classroom, presenting multicultural education as a learner-centered pedagogy.
-DomNwachukwu's book projects foundational principles and practices that make multicultural education relevant and appealing, while eliminating ideas and practices that produce negative reactions and outcomes.
-An Introduction to Multicultural Education utilizes historical data to make the case for equity pedagogy, going further than other books on this topic to provide practical steps and approaches to implementing multicultural education.
-The person and cultural identity of the teacher is addressed in-depth.
-The person and nature of the learner and the learning process are addressed as foundational ideas behind equity pedagogy.
-Such multicultural education topics as gender equity, universal access, religious pluralism, and bilingualism (or multilingualism) are all addressed with much detail.
+An Introduction to Multicultural Education provides a balance between the principles and practices of multicultural education in the K-12 classroom, presenting multicultural education as a learner-centered pedagogy.
+DomNwachukwu's book projects foundational principles that make multicultural education relevant and appealing, while eliminating ideas and practices that produce negative reactions and outcomes.
+An Introduction to Multicultural Education utilizes historical data to make the case for equity pedagogy, going further that other books on this topic to provide practical steps and approaches to implementing multicultural education.
+The personal and cultural identity of the teacher is addressed in-depth.
+The person and nature of the learner and the learning process and addressed as foundational ideas behind equity pedagogy.
 This book provides pre-service and in-service teachers with the theoretical and practical support they need to provide equal and meaningful education to all the students in their classrooms.
+Book jacket.

 The volume 3 of this series is designed to present educators with current research and emerging issues in teaching, learning and motivation in a multicultural context.
 The book is separated into four sections.
 In the introduction section we have outlined some of the current issues and recent thoughts about the nature of learning, teaching, and school reforms from a multicultural perspective.